 4. Revenue Growth

-In a recent conversation with video search-engine blinkx, their Chief Marketing Officer linked their efforts in Employer Branding to the overall company strategy.
+In a recent conversation with Blinkx’s video search-engine Chief Marketing Officer, he linked their efforts in Employer Branding to the overall company strategy.

 Think about it…people that perceive your company to have a strong Employer Brand may be more likely to buy your products and services.
 When people spend money, they generally like to know that a company is reputable and treats its employees well.
 Look no further that iconic companies like Apple and Nike for Employer Branding having a negative impact on business growth (although they weren’t slowed for long).